Information about course credit and number, including grades, registration and attendance is found in the Policies and Procedures section.

 The exception to this policy is for students who file for a formal leave of absence.
 See the description of the options and regulations governing leaves under Leave of Absence - Master’s Requirements or Doctoral Requirements sections.

 Appeal of Disqualification and Probation

 Students may appeal their probation or disqualification by petitioning the Academic Disqualification and Reinstatement Review Committee after the programmatic appeal process has been exhausted.
-The student should begin the appeal process by consulting with the graduate advisor.
+The student should begin the appeal process by consulting with the graduate program coordinator.
 The appeal, in writing to the Associate Dean of College of Graduate Studies, should contain a description of actions by the department contrary to departmental rules or university policy or an explanation of extenuating circumstances that led to the action.

 The student must present documentation- for example, physician’s letters, police reports, and/or transcripts- that the circumstances were beyond his or her control, that they disrupted previously satisfactory scholastic performance, and that they no longer affect the student’s academic work.
 The Associate Dean of Graduate Studies has the authority to deny further appeal on the basis of reasonable grounds for appeal.
 If grounds exist, a subcommittee of the Academic Disqualification and Reinstatement Review Committee will in turn hold a formal hearing to confirm or rescind the probation or disqualification.
 Please review University Policy S16-16 for complete details.

 Reinstatement for Disqualification